michael-barlow3/tmp_CM/README.md

 ## VistA MUMPS Code

-VistA MUMPS Code starts with the platinum version of code.
+The base source code for VistA MUMPS is the platinum version maintained by the XXX.

 ## Branches

 A **branch** is essentially is a unique set of code changes with a unique name.
 Each repository can have one or more **branches**.
-The main branch — the one where all changes eventually get merged back into is the official release version of the code and the one you see when you visit the product repository at **github.com**/department-of-veterans-affairs/productname.
-Do not mess with the main branch.
-This is locked down and should only be updated by *"The One"*.
+The master branch — the one where all changes eventually get merged back into is the official release version of the code and the one you see when you visit the product repository at **github.com**/department-of-veterans-affairs/productname.
+Code should not be published directly to the master branch.
+This branch should only be updated from a lower branch where the code has been tested and found to be free of defects (see additional details below)

+Master -> Preprod -> IOC -> SQA -> Dev -> Local Clone

-### Main - Long Lived
+### Master - Long Lived

-Protected Branch created from the Platinum/Gold(??) version of the product
+Protected Branch created from the Platinum version of the product

-### Dev - Long Lived
+### Preprod - Long Lived

-Protected Branch created from main
+Protected Branch created from the Master branch

-### Patch - Short Lived
+### IOC- Short Lived

-Branch from Dev; Named according to the Patch being worked on using the "Patch-*" convention
+Branch from Preprod; Named according to the Patch being worked on using the "<Patch#>-ioc" convention

 Created as needed and deleted when finished

-When Patch is committed back to Dev it should be tagged with an [annotated tag](#tags)
+When Patch is committed back to Preprod it should be tagged with an [annotated tag](#tags)

-### Hot Fix - Short Lived
+### SQA - Short Lived

+Branch from IOC branch; Named according to the defect being addressed using the "<Patch#>-sqa" convention Created as needed and deleted when finished

+When Patch is committed back to Preprod it should be tagged with an [annotated tag](#tags)

+### Dev- Short Lived

-Branch from Dev; Named according to the defect being addressed using the "Fix-*" convention where the JIRA Tag for the defect is part of the name (e.g. Fix-1356)
+Branch from SQA branch; Named according to the defect being addressed using the "<Patch#>-dev" convention Created as needed and deleted when finished

+When Patch is committed back to Preprod it should be tagged with an [annotated tag](#tags)

-### Pre-Prod - Short Lived
+### Clone - Short Lived

 Branch from Dev after Patch has been merged back into Dev

 Used for Final IOC testing